copy/v86/tests/Readme.md

   contained in the `linux.iso` image and automatically run in the full test.
 - [perf-irhydra](perf-irhydra/): Manual performance test.
 Probably not interesting for you.
-- [perf](perf/): Very simple performance test.
-Probably not interesting for you.